-After almost two months or more in the COVID-19 lockdown, we could hardly hear anyone say that he or she is not in a difficult situation.
+After almost two months or more in the COVID-19 lockdown, we could hardly hear anyone say that they are not in a difficult situation.
 Everyone is hoping and wondering when the lockdown will be over.

-As the quarantine days turned into weeks, and weeks into months, scarcity occurred in a lot of families.
+As the quarantine days turned into weeks, and weeks into months, scarcity occurred in many families.
 As non-essential factories and businesses closed, the loss of income has significantly affected owners and workers.

 Scarcity in our lifestyle

 It’s not only food that a lot of families are wanting.
-As almost everyone cooperated to stay at home to prevent the spread of the disease, we missed our pre-pandemic lifestyle.
+As almost everyone cooperated to stay at home to prevent the disease spread, we missed our pre-pandemic lifestyle.

 We missed the Sunday gathering at the church.
-Grieving families are distraught as they cannot mourn and bury their dead loved ones properly according to tradition.
+According to tradition, grieving families are distraught as they cannot mourn and bury their dead loved ones properly.
 People with non-infectious but debilitating diseases are yearning to meet their appointments.

 Scarcity of medicine and health facilities